 If adjusting the temples did not relieve the pain, accessories may be used.
 Friction sleeve from Beta-Simplicity, made of high quality soft elastomer, provides cushioning and friction.
 For heavy lens, the weight of the glasses may be so high that no amount of adjustment will take away the pain on the ear or to stop it from slipping.
 Friction sleeve may be used to cover the temple tip and this provides cushion that help to spread the force over a bigger area and thus reducing the pressure on the ears.
 Beta-Simplicity have also developed Active Kids frames with a soft, rubberized anchor tip that reduces pressure on the ears.

-Active Kids Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.
+Active Eyewear Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.

 Unlike most other glasses frames, Active Kids Frames from Beta-Simplicity, comes with an anchor tip that is made of soft elastomer.
 This provides cushioning and friction that reduces pressure on the ears and offer greater grip.
 Their unique Anchor Tip also features a soft loop which touches the back of your ear for added support.